guidugli/ansible-role-user/README.md

     #  - name: admin
     #    gid: 760

 Add the specified groups to the system.
 Default is empty list.
 The lines above that are commented show an example on how to specify an entry.
-The only mandatory parameter for each user entry is the name (username) field.
-Other available parameters are: comment, uid, group (primary group), groups(other groups), shell, password, linger.
+The only mandatory parameter for each user entry is the name (group name) field.
-The linger option can enable user lingering (check loginctl command for more information on user lingering).
-If linger is not specified, lingering will not be changed.
-If set to false, lingering will be disabled.
-If set to true, lingering will be enabled.
-NOTE: linger will not work on containers because it needs systemd and dbus.

     user_group_remove: []
     #  - mygroup